Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 - A Snowflake Native App

 <!-- ------------------------ -->
-## Clone repository
+## Clone GitHub repository
-Duration: 3
+Duration: 1

-To create the Snowflake Native Application, start by cloning the following GitHub repository:
+Start by cloning the following GitHub repository, which contains the code we'll need to build the app:

 ```bash
 git clone https://github.com/Snowflake-Labs/sfguide-native-apps-chairlift.git
 ```

-This repository contains all of the code necessary to build the native app.
-Recall that for this native app, we'll play the role of the app provider and the app consumer.
-Let's explore the directory structure:
+Take a look at the directory structure:

 ```plaintext
 sfguide-native-apps-chairlift/